diegs/bootkube/README.md

 ### Recover a downed cluster

 In the case of a partial or total control plane outage (i.e. due to lost master nodes) an experimental `recover` command can extract and write manifests from a backup location.
-These manifests can then be used by the `start` to reboot the cluster.
-Currently recovery from a running etcd cluster is the only supported method.
+These manifests can then be used by the `start` command to reboot the cluster.
+Currently recovery from an external running etcd cluster is the only supported method.

 To see available options, run: